Cut four triangles from a square as shown in the picture. How many different shapes can you make by fitting the four triangles back together?

 Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.

 Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube.
 No row or column of cubes must contain two cubes of the same colour.

-How many different rhythms can you make by putting two drums on the
+How many different rhythms can you make by putting two drums on the wheel?

 These practical challenges are all about making a 'tray' and covering it with paper.

 Find out what a "fault-free" rectangle is and try to make some of your own.

 How many DIFFERENT quadrilaterals can be made by joining the dots on the 8-point circle?

 Here you see the front and back views of a dodecahedron.
 Each vertex has been numbered so that the numbers around each pentagonal face add up to 65.
 Can you find all the missing numbers?